yehia67/documentation/node-software/0.1/iri/how-to-guides/run-an-iri-node-on-linux.md

 ### Build the IRI Java file from the source code

-Instead of downloading the pre-built IRI Java file, you may want to build the file from the source code the any of the following reasons:
+Instead of downloading the pre-built IRI Java file, you may want to build the file from the source code for any of the following reasons:

 - You want to be sure that the code you run is the same as the source code
 - You want to modify the code before you run it